Dixa vs Groove HQ

 Best For

-Contact centers needing voice and digital channels
+Ecommerce brands and contact centers needing voice plus digital channels

 Small businesses needing simple email-based customer support